 The CFC100 Prospect Rankings were first produced in 2014.
 Since prospects became age eligible for the CFL Draft, over 100 ranked prospects have been selected in the pros, not to mention dozens of free agents who signed later on.

-The newest and biggest event is the ‘Canadafootballchat.com Prospect Game’ which was broadcast on The Sports Network (TSN) in June of 2019.
+The biggest event is the ‘Canadafootballchat.com Prospect Game’ which was first broadcast on The Sports Network (TSN) in June of 2019.
 This exciting event featured players born in 2002 or later and on track to qualify as a “National” in the CFL.